Vincent-Design-Inc/resource-filter/README.md

 ## Configuration
 The plugin is designed to work out of the box with minimal configuration.
 However, you can customize the following:
 - **Templates**: Override the default templates and styles by placing your custom versions in your theme's `resource-filter` directory.
+You will need to add `"./resource-filter/**/*.{php,vue,js,cjs}",` to the `content` object in your `tailwind-config.js` file to compile the custom styles.
   - **Template Files**:
   - `filter-form.php` - Main form template
   - `filter-homepage.php` - Secondary form template for the homepage or other uses